mrandrewandrade/dotfiles/README.md

 Dotfiles
 ========
-This repository includes all of my custom dotfiles.
+This repository includes all of my custom dotfiles, orignally take from [here](github.com/michaeljsmalley/dotfiles).
 They should be cloned to your home directory so that the path is `~/dotfiles/`.
 The included setup script creates symlinks from your home directory to the files which are located in `~/dotfiles/`.